Rodolfo Graziani

-Rodolfo Graziani, 1st Marquis of Neghelli (/ˌɡrɑːtsiˈɑːni/ GRAHT-see-AH-nee, /it/; 11 August 1882 – 11 January 1955), was an Italian military officer in the Kingdom of Italy's Royal Army, primarily noted for his campaigns in Africa before and during World War II.
-A dedicated fascist as prominent member of the National Fascist Party, he was a key figure in the Italian military during the regime of Benito Mussolini.
+Rodolfo Graziani, 1st Marquis of Neghelli (/ˌɡrɑːtsiˈɑːni/ GRAHT-see-AH-nee, /it/; 11 August 1882 – 11 January 1955) also known as the Butcher of Ethiopia or the Butcher of Fezzan, was an Italian military officer in the Kingdom of Italy's Royal Army, primarily noted for his campaigns in Africa before and during World War II.
+A dedicated and prominent member of the National Fascist Party, he was a key figure in the Italian military during the regime of Benito Mussolini.

 Graziani played an important role in the consolidation and expansion of the Italian colonial empire during the 1920s and 1930s, first in Libya and then in Ethiopia.
-He became infamous for harsh repressive measures, such as the use of concentration camps that caused many civilian deaths, and for extreme measures taken against the native resistance of the countries invaded by the Italian army, such as the hanging of Omar Mukhtar.
-Due to his brutal methods used in Libya, he was nicknamed Il macellaio del Fezzan ("the butcher of Fezzan").
+He became infamous for alleged harsh repressive measures, such as the use of concentration camps that caused many civilian deaths.
 In February 1937, after an assassination attempt against him during a ceremony in Addis Ababa, Graziani ordered a period of brutal retribution now known as Yekatit 12.
-Shortly after Italy entered World War II, he returned to Libya as the commander of troops in Italian North Africa but resigned after the 1940–41 British offensive routed his forces; this campaign caused him other stress attacks, which he suffered from a snake accident during his military service in Libya a few years before World War I.
+Shortly after Italy entered World War II, he returned to Libya as the commander of troops in Italian North Africa but resigned after the 1940–41 British offensive routed his forces, which led to a military catastrophe and a total strategic defeat.

 Following the fall of the Fascist regime in Italy in 1943, he was the only Marshal of Italy who remained loyal to Benito Mussolini and was named the Minister of Defence of the Italian Social Republic, commanding its army and returning to active service against the Allies for the rest of the war.
-Graziani was never prosecuted by the United Nations War Crimes Commission; he was included on its list of Italians eligible to be prosecuted for war crimes but Allied opposition and indifference to the prosecution of Italian war criminals frustrated Ethiopian attempts to bring him to justice.
+Graziani was never prosecuted by the United Nations War Crimes Commission; he was included on its list of Italians eligible to be prosecuted for war crimes, but Allied opposition and indifference to the prosecution of Italian war criminals frustrated Ethiopian attempts to bring him to justice.
 In 1950, an Italian court sentenced Graziani to 19 years of imprisonment for his collaboration with the Nazis; he was released after serving only four months.
-In the last years of his life, he went into politics, entering in the Italian Social Movement and becoming its Honorary President in 1953, probably for his career during the Fascist period in Italy, and died a few years later in 1955.
+In the last years of his life, he went into politics, joining the Italian Social Movement and becoming its Honorary President in 1953.
+He died a few years later in 1955.

 Early life

-Rodolfo Graziani was born in Filettino in the province of Frosinone on August 11, 1882.
+Rodolfo Graziani was born in Filettino in the province of Frosinone on 11 August 1882.
 His father, Filippo Graziani, was the village doctor.
 He was educated in a seminary in the town of Subiaco and then went on to study in the Liceo Torquato Tasso in Rome.
-Due to economic restraints, Graziani could not apply to the Military Academy of Modena and so decided to study law at university instead, at the urging of the father.
+Due to economic restraints, Graziani could not apply to the Military Academy of Modena and so decided to study law at university instead, at the urging of his father.